-Use of emergency food aid (i.e. food banks) can give an indication of the levels of need around acute food poverty.
-It should be noted that while the existence of emergency food aid provision reflects the growth of both episodic and chronic severe food poverty it measures just one aspect of this and so doesn't capture those who manage food insecurity in different ways .
+while the existence of emergency food aid provision reflects the growth of both episodic and chronic severe food poverty it measures just one aspect of this and so doesn't capture those who manage food insecurity in different ways 10.

-Re;Store coordinate food parcels across 6 churches in Northampton Borough and in 2018 distributed 4500 parcels (website reference).There are other emergency food aid providers (including those who provide meals to the homeless and rough sleepers) that are not included in this figure.
-Nationally, the Trussell Trust saw a 20% increase between 2017-2018 in the number of food parcels given out in the summer holidays.
+Re;Store coordinate food parcels across 6 churches in Northampton Borough and in 2018 distributed 4500 parcels (website reference)11.There are other emergency food aid providers (including those who provide meals to the homeless and rough sleepers) that are not included in this figure.
+Nationally, the Trussell Trust saw a 20% increase between 2017-2018 in the number of food parcels given out in the summer holidays12.

-The 2019 update to Index of Multiple Deprivation (IMD) identifies the top 20 most deprived small areas (lower super output areas - LSOAs) in the proposed West Northamptonshire [see Appendix 1].
+The 2019 update to Index of Multiple Deprivation (IMD) identifies the top 20 most deprived small areas (lower super output areas - LSOAs) in the proposed West Northamptonshire .
 It shows that 19 of the 20 areas are in Northampton Borough and that one small area in the borough is within the 1% most deprived LSOAs in England (Bellinge Ward: Fieldmill Road area, Billing Aquadrome).

 Another important factor to consider is accessibility of food, and in particular fresh fruit and vegetables.
 'Food Deserts' describe areas where there are no shops selling affordable healthy food.
+This is particularly an issue for those with mobility issues or lack of access to transport.